copernicus-mogley/zkav.club/README.md

 Empower and amplify the voices of your communities with *real* engagement!

-- Audio and video recording/livestream production equipment, plus setup and operation
+- Audio and video recording/livestream production equipment, plus setup and operation for staged presentations
 - Community content creation studio (interviews, podcasts, stories, etc)
 - Localization: Live transcription and translation rebroadcasts
 - Restreaming to social networks, video and chat platforms